Strong-to-Weak Spontaneous Symmetry Breaking in Mixed Quantum States: Summary and Outlook

 \item Conventional SSB features various topological defects, such as domain walls, vortices, and skyrmions.
 A natural avenue for future work is to consider whether SW-SSB can have similar defects and to explore the consequences of such defects.

 \end{enumerate}

-\acknowledgements{ We thank Yimu Bao, Tarun Grover, Timothy Hsieh, Zhu-Xi Luo, Max Metlitski, Shengqi Sang, Brian Swingle, Ruben Verresen, Xiao-Gang Wen, Yichen Xu, Carolyn Zhang, Zhehao Zhang, and Yijian Zou for inspiring discussions.
-RM is especially grateful to Shengqi Sang for many discussions and for explaining Ref \cite{sang2024stability}.
+\acknowledgements{ We thank Yimu Bao, Tarun Grover, Timothy Hsieh, Andy Lucas, Zhu-Xi Luo, Max Metlitski, Shengqi Sang, Brian Swingle, Ruben Verresen, Xiao-Gang Wen, Yichen Xu, Carolyn Zhang, Zhehao Zhang, and Yijian Zou for inspiring discussions.
+RM is especially grateful to Shengqi Sang for many discussions and for explaining Ref. \cite{sang2024stability}.
 JHZ and MC are grateful to Hong-Hao Tu and Wei Tang for discussions and collaborations on a related project.
 RM was supported in part by Simons Investigator Award number 990660 and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (No. 651440).
-JHZ and ZB are supported by a startup fund from the Pennsylvania State University.
+JHZ and ZB acknowledge support from NSF under award number DMR-2339319.
 RM, JHZ, ZB, and CW are supported in part by the grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics.
 LAL acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) through Discovery Grants.
 Research at Perimeter Institute (LAL and CW) is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 MC acknowledges support from NSF under award number DMR-1846109.

 {\it Note added -- } We would like to draw the reader’s attention to a related work \cite{YouSWSSB2024} on SW-SSB to appear in the same arXiv listing.